prisma-labs/graphql-framework-experiment/docs/api/modules/main/exports/schema.md

 [GraphQL Docs for Scalar Types](https://graphql.org/learn/schema/#scalar-types)

 Nexus allows you to provide an `asNexusMethod` property which will make the scalar available as a builtin on the definition block object.
-We automatically generate and merge the types so you get type-safety just like the scalar types specified in the spec:
+We automatically generate and merge the types so you get type-safety just like the scalar types specified in the spec.

 ##### Signature